-The Epidemiology group currently has 4 PhD students. we welcome applications in our areas of interest.
-Professor Macfarlane is:
+The Epidemiology group welcomes applications in our research areas of interest.

 Professor Macfarlane established a week-long Intensive Course in Applied Epidemiology (ICAE) at the University of Aberdeen.
 This course has been run here since 2007, having previously been run for 15 years at the University of Manchester.
-The course is highly rated by attendees, with recent attendees from as far afield as the Far East, South America and Australia.
-For further details and / or to register for the 2016 course please see our ICAE web page.
+The course is highly rated by attendees, with attendees from Europe, Asia, the Americas and Australasia.
+The course is annual and starts on the first Monday in March.
+For further details and / or to register for the next course please see our ICAE web page.

-The changing states of fibromyalgia in patients with axial spondyloarthritis: results from the British Society of Rheumatology Biologics Register for Ankylosing SpondylitisRheumatology, vol. 60, no. 9, pp. 4121–4129Contributions to Journals: Articles
+Driving difficulties in patients with axial spondyloarthritis: Results from the Scotland Registry for Ankylosing SpondylitisArthritis Care & Research, vol. 74, no. 9, pp. 1541-1549Contributions to Journals: Articles